yasserrida/flask_starter_template/README.md

-# Flask starter with MongoDB
+# Flask starter template with MongoDB and MySQL and socketIO

 ## Requirements